Stopping Recurrent Bacterial Vaginosis

 Over the years, I have spoken with many people who either have, or once had, arthritis.
 The most striking ...

 Sometimes I receive letters from readers who are hitting a point of overwhelm.
 In addition to the pain of arthritis, they may be experiencing new and scary symptoms, or other health challenges.
-On top of this, they write of the difficulties that everyone faces: a divorce, a lost job, a death in their family.
-These difficulties are ones that w...
+On top of this, they ofen write of the additional difficulties that many people face, regardless of whether they have arthritis: a divorce, a lost job, a death in ...

 Healing: Simple or Complex?